|Owner(s)||Bruno Corneaux, André Weil|

 |Link to this site|

-Bruno Corneaux is the Director of Viticulture and Winemaking at Northwest Wine Company and works with both Soléna Estate and Hyland Estates.
+Bruno Corneaux has a master's degree in enology and viticulture from the University of Dijon.
+He came to work at Domaine Drouhin Oregon in 1996 and found a fondness for the state and the winemaking community.
+He has worked at Northwest Wine Company and both Soléna Estate and Hyland Estates beginning in 2010.
 Bruno has had international work experience in vineyards and wineries in South Africa, California, Oregon, Washington and even Tahiti.

 The estate vineyard, Clos Gallia, was planted in 2014 and is in development.
 Chardonnay and Pinot Noir have been produced from sourced fruit from several Willamette Valley appellations.

 The tasting room, located in the Ribbon Ridge AVA, is open Friday-Sunday 10:00 a.m. to 5:00 p.m. and Monday and Thursdays by appointment.

 13.0% alc., pH 3.29, 150 cases, $50.
 Released November 16, 2016.
 Harvest Brix 22.7º.
 Aged 12 months in French oak barrels, 50% new.
 Full malolactic fermentation. · Light platinum yellow color and clear in the glass.
 Aromas of cut apple, Asian pear and cake spice lead off.
 Pleasant, bright and clean, driven by apple and pear flavors with a little citrus and minor nutty oak component.
 Soft in the mouth with spirited acidity.
 An interesting wine because of its emphasis on orchard fruit rather than citrus fruit and its demure, slightly austere character with a mineral bent driven by acidity.
 Score: 90.
 Reviewed January 16, 2017 ARTICLE »